jh8liang/QuantitativeTradingBot/README.md

-This is the stock recommender for personal investments app
+This is the Quantitative Trading Bot that uses numerous algorithmic strategies